-- 1. Select this option.
+- 1. Select the first option.

-- 2. In the first column, check Enable HTTPS secure connection, then select a connection option: "HTTP & HTTPS" or "HTTPS only".
+- 2. Check Enable HTTPS secure connection, then select a connection option: "HTTP & HTTPS" or "HTTPS only".

 - 3. Click Save to generate a certificate.

 4. The Certificate Information will automatically be displayed in the third column as shown below.
 You can click Property to view detailed information about the certificate.